matthenschke/CSC-226-Web-Database-Applications/README.md

 # CSC-226-Web-Database-Applications
 A programming course in PHP and SQL that focuses on creating Web database applications.
-The course centers on Searching, browsing, storing user data, validating user input, managing user transactions, modeling designing databases, and query remoted located databases on the web.
+The course centers on searching, browsing, storing user data, validating user input, managing user transactions, modeling designing databases, and query remoted located databases on the web.